wp-plugins/yop-poll/readme.txt

 = 4.6 =

-* Added ability to send email notifications when a vote was recorded
+* Added ability to send email notifications when a vote is recorded
 * Various bug fixes

 = 4.5 =